JamesTsay-12/blog-site/_posts/2025-10-22-MEK-inhibitors-for-cancer-treatment.md

 ---

-In earlier posts, I laid out why **KRAS mutations** have been so stubborn for drug development.
+In earlier posts, I laid out why **KRAS mutations** have been so challenging for drug development, with very few effective and available treatment options for most people.
 In [*KRAS, EGFR, and Drugs*](https://jamestsay-12.github.io/blog-site/science/2025/08/06/KRAS-EGFR-and-Drugs.html), I walked through the structural reasons KRAS is hard to drug.
 [*Targeted Colon Cancer Treatment Status*](https://jamestsay-12.github.io/blog-site/science/2025/08/12/Targeted-Colon-Cancer-treatment-status.html) covered how these mutations drive colon cancer and where targeted therapies stand today.
 And in [*Pan-RAS Inhibitors: Mechanism and Efficacy*](https://jamestsay-12.github.io/blog-site/science/2025/08/13/Pan-Ras-Inhibtors-Mechanism-and-Efficacy.html), I looked at efforts to shut down RAS more broadly.

 This piece takes a different angle: **don’t fight KRAS head-on—jam its wiring downstream.** That means the **MAPK pathway**, especially **MEK** and **ERK**.

+**Disclaimer:**

-*Disclaimer:* I'm a biotech scientist and not a medical doctor, so I'm writing as an enthusiastic researcher and patient advocate, but not providing medical advice.
+I'm a biotech scientist and not a medical doctor.
+I'm writing as an enthusiastic researcher and patient advocate, so please do not take this as expert medical advice.
 This blog is in progress, and I'm still verifying the contents for accuracy.
+The information is up to date as of 10/22/25

 ---

 ## The MAPK pathway: the relay that keeps growth signals moving